Why do we submit position papers?

 How do I submit a position paper?

-2014 Middle School Committee Position Paper Email Addresses
+2015 Middle School Committee Position Paper Email Addresses will be posted January 2015

 - Cut and paste each position paper into the body of an e-mail.